 These interventions are closely monitored by our pupil premium lead to ensure that they are having a positive impact on the attainment and progress of these pupils.

-To view the Pupil Premium Strategy for Eastfield 2020 – 2021 please click here
+To view the Pupil Premium Strategy for Eastfield 2022-2023: Click on the link below:

 To view the impact of pupil premium expenditure for 2019-2020 please click here